 Every day going to and from Little School, I had to pass close to the Admiral Duncan pub on Thornes Lane in the shadow of Bridge 58.
-(The pub is still there and was recently renovated.)
 As a young child I often stood on tiptoe to peer through the grimy pub windows trying to discern what was going on inside.
 I could read the signs, colourfully engraved on the windows making them look rather like the stained glass I'd seen in our church, but I couldn't imagine why that establishment needed a Tap Room and a Smoke Room and my parents, both disapproving of alcohol, wouldn't tell me.
 (The Wakefield Express dated 22 February 2019 reports that the Admiral Duncan dates back to the 19th Century but had recently fallen into disuse and is now to be demolished to make way for more industrial units.)

 Above: Thornes Lane and Bridge 58.
 Our favourite fish and chip shop was roughly where the tall white building on the right is in 2014.
 Christ Church 'little school' was behind the railings on the left.

 There were always queues long before the fish and chip shop opened its doors for business but if it was very cold or very wet the proprietor would usually let us in early while the first batch of food was still frying.
 I used to worry that the proprietor would burn his fingers when he slipped the batter-laden fish into the boiling fat, or when he lifted a sieve full of chips out of the fat so that he could squeeze one to see if it was done.
 To this day I know of no smell more tantalising than fish and chips frying.
 I assume the queues diminished late in the evening, long after I’d gone to bed.
 There used to be an oft-repeated Music Hall joke in the 1940s about a customer who went into a fish and chip shop right on closing time and asked if there were any fish and chips left.
 "You're in luck", said the owner.
 "Serves you right for cooking so many", said the other and left.